False notions

 reason to be

-Unless you see
+Unless you see one

-walking toward
+walking toward you.

-And you should
+Then, you should

 probably run.

-And, friend,
+And, friend, it

-it doesn’t matter if
+doesn’t matter if

-when you look
+you look back

-You need to run
+You need to run anyway.

 There is no